eldarhasanly/sql-job-data-analysis/README.md

 📊 Step into the world of data careers!
 Centered on data analyst positions, this project highlights 💰 the highest-paying opportunities, 🔥 the most sought-after skills, and 📈 the sweet spot where strong demand aligns with strong compensation in data analytics.

 # Background
-Motivated by the need to better understand the data analyst job landscape, this project was created to identify the best-paying roles and the skills employers value most—making it easier for others to find the right opportunities.
+Motivated by the need to better understand the data analyst job landscape, this project was created to identify the best-paying roles and the skills employers value most-making it easier for others to find the right opportunities.

 The dataset comes from Luke Barousse's SQL for Data Analytics course, offering a rich collection of information on job titles, salaries, locations, and key skills.